-Public involvement for the King and Commonwealth Bridges Project will be conducted as part of this feasibility study.
-This outreach aims to share information about the study findings and recommendations and gather feedback from stakeholders and the public as part of the larger Project development process and ultimate selection of a preferred option.
+Public involvement for the King and Commonwealth Bridges Project was conducted as part of this feasibility study.
+This outreach shared information about the study findings and recommendations and gathered feedback from stakeholders and the public as part of the larger Project development process and ultimate selection of a preferred option.